radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 * Where the NAI format is expected, identities which are not in NAI format SHOULD be rejected

 It is RECOMMENDED that implementations extend these rules with any additional validation which are found to be useful.
 For example, implementations and/or deployments could both generate PSK identities in a particular format for passing to client systems, and then also verify that any received identity matches that format.
+For example, a site could generate PSK identities which are composed of characters in the local language.
+The site could then reject identities which contain characters from other languages, even if those characters are valid UTF-8.

 ## PSK and PSK Identity Sharing